alexgaarciia/AIMathAnalysis/README.md

 Titan, the largest moon of Saturn, has a mean orbital radius of 1.22x109 m.
 The orbital period of Titan is 15.95 days.
 Hyperion, another moon of Saturn, orbits at a mean radius of 1.48x109 m.
 Predict the orbital period of Hyperion in days.
 ```

-- ChatGPT Output:
+- Wolfram Output:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level20.png" width = 600>
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level20.2.png" width = 600>
 </p>

-Finally, ChatGPT was impressively able to understand that we were dealing with **Kepler's third law**.
+Finally, Wolfram was impressively able to understand that we were dealing with **Kepler's third law**.
 By checking the correct solution from the PDF above, we see that the same result is obtained: the orbital period of Hyperion is 21.31 days.

 ##### Conclusions
-To sum up this trials, the conclusions from below can be observed, having 10/10 answers correct:
+To sum up this trials, the conclusions from below can be observed, having 9/10 answers correct.
+It failed in **Level 5**, where only of the interesection points is correct.

 | Level 1 | Level 2 | Level 3 | Level 4 | Level 5 | Level 6 | Level 7 | Level 8 | Level 9 | Level 10 |
 |:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|
 |    Methodology+Solution    |    Methodology+Solution    |    Methodology+Solution    |    Methodology+Solution    |    Partial/Incorrect Solution    |    Methodology+Solution    |    Methodology+Solution    |    Methodology+Solution    |    Methodology+Solution    |    Methodology+Solution    |

-As for the section of **General instructions**, we have seen that the same happened except for **Level 19**, in which the last question was not correctly solved:
+As for the section of **General instructions**, again 9/10 answers were correct, except for **Level 13**, in which the shortest path could not be found.

 | Level 11 | Level 12 | Level 13 | Level 14 | Level 15 | Level 16 | Level 17 | Level 18 | Level 19 | Level 20 |
 |:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|